paxswill/evesrp/doc/index.rst

 configurable killmail source system, with built in support for zKillboard based killboards and the recent CREST killmail endpoint.
-Again, this is an extensible system so if you have a custom killboard, as long as there's some sort of programmatic access, you can probably write a custom adaptor.
+Again, this is an extensible system so if you have a custom killboard, as long as there's some sort of programmatic access, you can probably write a custom adapter.

-For the users, EVE-SRP offers quick submissision and an easy way to check your SRP pending requsts.
+For the users, EVE-SRP offers quick submission and an easy way to check your SRP pending requests.
 On the administrative side, EVE-SRP uses the concept of divisions, with different users and groups of users being able to submit requests, review them (set payouts and approve or reject requests), and finally pay out approved requests.
 This separation allows spreading of the labor